ckeditor/ckeditor5/packages/ckeditor5-mention/docs/features/mention.md

 <a class="mention" data-mention="Ted Mosby" data-user-id="5" href="https://www.imdb.com/title/tt0460649/characters/nm1102140">@Ted Mosby</a>
 ```

-The converters must be defined with a `'high'` priority to be executed before the link feature's converter and before the default converter of the mention feature.
-A mention is stored in the model as a text attribute which stores an object (see {@link module:mention/mention~MentionFeedItem}).
+The converters must be defined with a `'high'` priority to be executed before the {@link features/link link} feature's converter and before the default converter of the mention feature.
+A mention is stored in the model as a {@link framework/guides/architecture/editing-engine#text-attributes text attribute} which stores an object (see {@link module:mention/mention~MentionFeedItem}).

 ```js
 ClassicEditor